pytorch/captum/CONTRIBUTING.md

 from the repository root.
 No additional configuration should be needed.

-We feel strongly that having a consistent code style is extremely important, so CircleCI will fail on your PR if it does not adhere to the black formatting style or isort import ordering.
+We feel strongly that having a consistent code style is extremely important, so CircleCI will fail on your PR if it does not adhere to the black or flake8 formatting style or isort import ordering.

 #### Type Hints